Indian shares end lower as IT stocks and Reliance drag

-BENGALURU (Reuters) - Indian shares closed lower on Monday, weighed down by heavyweight information technology stocks and Reliance Industries, with investors showing little reaction to relief measures announced by the country’s finance minister.
+BENGALURU, June 28 (Reuters) - Indian shares closed lower on Monday, weighed down by heavyweight information technology stocks and Reliance Industries (RELI.NS), with investors showing little reaction to relief measures announced by the country's finance minister.

 Both the indexes added about 1.1% each last week, when over 41 million COVID-19 vaccine doses were administered across the country and some pandemic-induced restrictions were further eased.